ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 Reinforcement learning is the branch of machine learning where an agent **learns through action**.
 It's about making good decisions.

 It’s quite different from supervised learning.
 In supervised learning we start with a big dataset.
 We train a model to replicate the patterns found in this dataset so that we can make predictions.

 In reinforcement learning we start out with no data.
 The agent generates data (sequences of experience) by interacting with the environment.
 The agent uses it’s experience to learn how to interact with the environment.
 In reinforcement learning we not only learn patterns from data, we also generate our own data.

-This makes reinforcement learning more democratic than supervised learning.
-Modern supervised learning requires massive amounts of labelled training data.
-This requirement allows tech companies to build defensible moats around their unique datasets.

-In reinforcement learning all that is needed is an environment (real or virtual) and an agent.
-There is also a requirement for hardware (which has become increasingly democratised by variable cost access through the cloud) and the expertise to setup, debug and roll out the agents and environments.
+We also create our own targets.
+Data collected in reinforcement learning (the experience tuple $(s,a,r,s')$) has no implicit target.
+Agents must label experience (for example, a Bellman target) in order to be able to learn from it.

 If you are interested in learning more about reinforcement learning, I would recommend these resources
 - [Li (2017) Deep Reinforcement Learning: An Overview](https://arxiv.org/pdf/1701.07274.pdf)